bigpapiarnold/smolplanets_documentation/docs/source/tokenomics.rst

 Buyback of Items: 5% of the delegation will be used to buy back NFTs from the market, helping to maintain the scarcity and value of the Cosmic Secret Society collection.

-The "Smolplanets" NFT project's liquidity delegation plan has been designed to deliver long-term success and sustainability, while also providing value to our holders.
+The Cosmic Secret Society NFT project's liquidity delegation plan has been designed to deliver long-term success and sustainability, while also providing value to our holders.
 We believe that this allocation of liquidity will help to achieve these goals and ensure the success of the project.